 - Chronic/Dialysis Inpatient Service – This service focuses on the care of established dialysis patients (both hemodialysis and peritoneal dialysis) in the inpatient hospital setting

 Each fellow participates in a rotating continuity outpatient clinic at Georgetown University Hospital throughout their training.
 The clinic is typically one half day a week.
 The fellow rotates every 6 months to interact with different faculty and specialty clinics.
-A few clinics focus on some selected nephrology topics including chronic kidney disease, resistant and secondary hypertension, nephrolithiasis, oco-nephology, and kidney transplantation.
-Other clinics see all general nephrology and a mix of different pathologies.
+A few clinics focus on some selected nephrology topics including chronic kidney disease, resistant and secondary hypertension, oco-nephology, and kidney transplantation.
+Other clinics see general nephrology with a mix of different pathologies.

 The second year of fellowship focuses on outpatient dialysis modalities, outpatient clinics, and on research.
 Fellows typically will rotate through the DC Department of Veterans Affairs Hospital for one of their outpatient clinics.
 Outpatient dialysis training is undertaken at the Georgetown University DaVita Dialysis units at Union Plaza and the “Home Only” unit at Wisconsin Avenue and at the Department of Veteran Affairs Hospital.
 Georgetown has the first “Home only” dialysis unit in Washington DC specializing in peritoneal dialysis, home hemodialysis and home over-night hemodialysis training.
 Fellows receive training in these rapidly expanding modalities.